CESNET/ofm/doc/source/pcie.rst

 PCIe Tools
 ==========

 This chapter describes the components that are used for communication via the PCIe interface.
 A description of DMA controllers is also included.
 The PCIe components are typically located in the ``comp/pcie/`` directory in the OFM repository.
-The DMA Medusa IP is located in the ``ndk/modules/ndk-mod-dma-medusa/`` directory (submodule) in the NDK-APP-MINIMAL repository.
-Other DMA controller is located inthe ``comp/dma/`` directory.
+DMA Calypte is located in the ``comp/dma/`` directory.
+Closed-source DMA Medusa IP is located in a separate submodule.

 .. toctree::
    :maxdepth: 1